4 Loans for Bad Credit and No Bank Account in 2025

 Applying for a loan without a bank account requires thorough preparation.
 Here’s what you need to have ready:

 1. Valid identification: This is non-negotiable.
-Lenders need to confirm your identity.
+Lenders must confirm your identity.
 Typical forms include a driver’s license, state ID, passport, or other government-issued identification.

 2. Proof of income: While not all loan types require this, many lenders require proof of your ability to repay the loan.
 This could be pay stubs, social security documents, or even bank statements if you use alternative banking services.